 This workshop is co-developed with the National Ecological Observatory Network (NEON).
 It focuses on working with geospatial data - managing and understanding spatial data formats, understanding coordinate reference systems, and working with Raster and Vector data in R for analysis and visualization.
 This assumes intermediate R skills, for people who have the basics of R down but haven’t worked with spatial data in R before.

-|Working with raster data in R||Leah Wasser, Joseph Stachelek|
+|Introduction to Geospatial Data with R||Leah Wasser, Joseph Stachelek|

 |Introduction to Geospatial data||Leah Wasser, Joseph Stachelek|